 The Division of Plastic and Reconstructive Surgery at The Children’s Hospital of Philadelphia is dedicated to giving children the individualized care they need and deserve.

-Located within the oldest and one of the most highly ranked children’s hospitals in the country, our Division is the most active children’s plastic surgery center in the Philadelphia region and one of the largest in the United States, with approximately 7,600 outpatient appointments and more than 3,000 operative procedures a year, including inpatient, day surgery and office procedures.
+Located within the oldest and one of the most highly ranked children’s hospitals in the country, the Division of Plastic and Reconstructive Surgery is the most active children’s plastic surgery center in the Philadelphia region and one of the largest in the United States, with approximately 7,600 outpatient appointments each year.
+Our renowned surgical experts perform more than 3,000 operative procedures annually, including inpatient, day surgery and office procedures.

 We utilize the most up-to-date tools in the diagnosis and treatment of children who require plastic and reconstructive surgery.
 Our specialists also serve as consultants to other teams, both nationally and internationally.
-Our reputation has brought families from across the country and around the world seeking our expertise and treatment.
+We are dedicated to providing the individualized care our patients need and deserve, and our reputation has brought families from across the country and around the world seeking our expertise and treatment.

 What we treat

 Our surgeons have vast experience with the full spectrum of plastic surgical problems, from the routine to the rare, the small to the large.
 Our team works with specialists from across the Hospital to treat children and adolescents with many conditions that may benefit from plastic and reconstructive surgery.
 We treat a wide variety of both simple and complex problems related to:

 - Major and minor congenital birth deformities of the head, neck, limbs and torso